openlegend/core-rules/core/SRD.md

 Additional details about invoking banes and boons, such as attack range and targeting multiple creatures, can be found in Chapter 6: Combat.

 ## Reading a Bane Description

-The full listing of banes are available in a searchable list [here](http://www.openlegendrpg.com/banes).

 Each bane description includes the following elements.